ellerenad/estimate/tasks.md

   - talk about realtime collaboration, serverless
 - clean up database periodically
 - test in mobile devices
+- improve the way the session link is shared
+- create a dev env

 nice to have /Evaluate:
 - load the current estimator if a session was found on the window